EmmanuelM0147/EmmanuelM0147/README.md

 # 💫 About Me:
 PRAGMATIC SOFWATRE ENGINEER | PROBLEM-SOLVER🧙🏽‍♂️

-I am a Software Engineer with experience in JavaScript, Python, and PHP.
+Software Engineer with experience in Typescript, JavaScript, Python, and PHP.
 I am passionate about problem-solving and delivering scalable solutions.
 I'm eager to learn continuously and enjoy collaborating with others.
 Currently, I'm focused on mastering tools for client-side development and server-side actionable solutions, exploring databases within this ecosystem.
 Also, I naturally lean toward innovative, unconventional, and highly analytical intelligence. 💡😎

 🌍 **Current Focus:**